Skip to main content

 Long Range Planning is also responsible 10-year updates to the ABC Comprehensive Plan.
 Long Range also helps manage updates to Rank 2 Facility Plans as needed.
 Long Range provides planning assistance to other Departments and agencies as needed.

 Long Range Planning involves thinking about the future and how best to improve quality of life for Albuquerque residents.
-Long Range Planning works with the community, staff from Council Services, other City Departments, and outside agencies, and other stakeholders to develop goals, priorities, policies, and regulations.
+The Long Range team works with the community, staff from Council Services, other City Departments, and outside agencies, institutions, and other community partners to develop goals, priorities, policies, and regulations.
 Ongoing analysis serves to keep the City’s goals, policies, and regulations up to date with new development trends, community priorities, new technologies, economic development opportunities, and demographic/societal changes.

 Ranked City Plans

 • Rank 1: The Comprehensive Plan is the Rank 1 plan.
-It is a citywide plan with broad goals and policies for all areas of the built and natural environment, coordinated with Bernalillo County.
+This citywide plan has broad goals and policies for all areas of the built and natural environment, coordinated with Bernalillo County.

-• Rank 3: Rank 3 plans address individual City facilities or smaller geographic areas that have common characteristics and/or conditions.
-Resource management plans, Master Plans, and Metropolitan Redevelopment Area Plans are all Rank 3 plans.
+• Rank 3: Rank 3 plans identify actions and procedures for individual City facilities or smaller geographic areas that have common characteristics and/or conditions.
+Examples include resource management plans, Master Plans, and Metropolitan Redevelopment Area Plans.

 Resources